 Please explain who you are, what your business is, and what it does/aims to achieve?

+My name is Peter Mühlmann, founder and CEO of Trustpilot.
 At Trustpilot we’re building the biggest review company on the internet where consumers review companies and share these openly.
 We’re a lot like TripAdvisor but on the Trustpilot site consumers leave reviews about their service and buying experience with all types of businesses.

 Our platform allows consumers to choose with confidence and businesses to engage with reviews, and leverage them to increase revenue through customer engagement.